ciax/ciax-xml/readme-xml.txt

     WEB: Controlable Group is selectable.

   //unit: group of exclusive commands (conflict each other)
+          label can be format text. '%s' is replaced with  member labels connected by '/'
     WEB: All member gets into one select tab. w/label: Show label before select tab.
     CUI: w/title:  Show title and label representing the group.
 Don't show each members. w/o title: Show each members.